Learning Center

 sudo nano /etc/postfix/main.cf

-Note: By default, new servers have ports 465 and 587 blocked.
+Note: By default, new virtual servers have ports 465 and 587 blocked.
 To unblock these ports, reach out to technical support.

 Step 2: Configuration with an External SMTP Server